WSO2Con2025 Logo

-WSO2 Service Definitions and FAQ
+WSO2 Subscriptions: Service Definition and FAQ

 A WSO2 Subscription provides a comprehensive enterprise service experience with WSO2 products.
 Each subscription includes:

-1. License to commercial distributions of WSO2 software products.
+1. License to commercial distributions of WSO2 products.
 Products are licensed under the current version of the WSO2 End User License Agreement unless your subscription contract identifies a previous version or incorporates additional terms.

 2. Access and license for WSO2 Updates delivered through WSO2 Update 2.0 and other channels.
 Updates provide preventative maintenance by eliminating known bugs and vulnerabilities before they impact your system.
 Subscribers also receive access to confidential security bulletins and alerts to potential vulnerabilities, as well as early access to security updates.

 3. Incident support, providing reactive maintenance for any incidents affecting your production or pre-production systems.
-We offer two support plans (12x5 and 24x7) with aggressive response and resolution times based on issue severity, plus no limits on the number of tickets you can raise.
+We offer two support plans (12x5 and 24x7) with aggressive response and resolution times based on issue severity plus no limits on the number of tickets you can raise.
 Resolutions often include the creation and delivery of a new update.
 Details are available in our Support Policy.

-Core-Based pricing
+Core-based pricing

 • Up to 3 pre-production environments